12/28/14: hylophobia (n/a), n.

 IN A SENTENCE: Because of Darren's feckless approach to relationships, he now has to settle for lazy, broke women.

 1. To surrender unconditionally or on stipulated terms.

-IN A SENTENCE: After months of not letting her boyfriend cum on her face, Tracy finally capitulated.
+IN A SENTENCE: After months of not letting her boyfriend use her bathroom, Tracy finally capitulated.

 9/19/14: vacuity (va-kyoo-i-tee), n.